 The children were directed to memorize a chant, to be recited mentally at every corner: "Stop, look and listen.
 Make a safe decision."
 The sloganeering was reinforced by the "Safety City Rap," a repetitive "Barney"-esque video that seemed to serve mostly as a lunchtime babysitting tool.
 Not once during the day were students told of the rightful place of pedestrians in the urban environment, and not once was auto traffic depicted as anything other than an uncontrollable force of nature.

 The class eventually moved outside to the fenced Safety City streetscape, where every sidewalk was clear of obstructions, every crosswalk was freshly painted, every pedestrian signal worked perfectly, and no speeding vehicles could be found.
 The whole of outdoor instruction consisted of kids (1) crossing a crosswalk in small groups, with hands in the air to make themselves visible; (2) lining up to ride bicycles one at a time around a sidewalk loop, stopping and dismounting to walk the bikes across the street; and (3) filing into the back seat of a car to learn how to fasten a seatbelt.

-At the end of the long day, the children left the immaculate streets of Safety City for the untidy reality of W. 158th, each of them equipped with a bright yellow DOT goodie bag.
+At the end of the long day, the children left the immaculate fenced-off "streets" of Safety City for the untidy reality of W. 158th, each of them equipped with a bright yellow DOT goodie bag.
 Lumbering uphill, as they approached the first of many hazardous intersections they would encounter on the way back to school, they dutifully raised their hands.